nextrie/quark-lang/README.md

 ---

 <p align="center">
-    Quark is a self-transpiled programming language written in TypeScript.
+    Quark is a compiled programming language written in TypeScript.
     <br>
 </p>